-- There have been declining rates of unpaid help across about half of Australian capital cities from 2006 to 2014, with a decline of 2.0 percentage points overall. - The largest declines among capital city and rest of state areas were recorded in Greater Darwin (down by 13.1 percentage points) followed by rest of Queensland and Greater Brisbane (down by 11.2 and 10.0 percentage points respectively).
-These declines were all statistically significant. - The rate of unpaid help did increase in some parts of Australia.
+- There have been declining rates of unpaid help across about half of Australian capital cities from 2006 to 2014, with a decline of 2.0 percentage points overall. - The largest declines among capital city and rest of state areas were recorded in Greater Darwin (down by 13.1 percentage points) followed by rest of Queensland and Greater Brisbane (down by 11.2 and 10.0 percentage points respectively). - The rate of unpaid help did increase in some parts of Australia.
 For example, the rate increased in both the capital and rest of state areas of South Australia and Tasmania.